sensel/morph-docs/docs/morph.md

 ##### Android
 Android version [Marshmallow (6) and above](https://www.midi.org/articles/android-midi-in-marshmallow) support BLE MIDI.
 However, some devices support this connection type, and some don't.
 The best way to find out is to pair your device with the Morph via Bluetooth, then use the free [MIDI BLE Connect](https://play.google.com/store/apps/details?id=com.mobileer.example.midibtlepairing&hl=en) app from the Google Play store.
 Open it after paring the Morph to your Android device.
 If there is a connection to be found, MIDI BLE Connect will scan and find it.

+TKTK - I have yet to confirm MIDI BLE on Android.
+I know it's possbible, just haven't seen it.

 ##### Linux
 Appears it's on the horizon according to [this blog](https://blog.felipetonello.com/2017/01/13/midi-over-bluetooth-low-energy-on-linux-finally-accepted/) TKTK